 Content from this work may be used under the terms of the Creative Commons Attribution 3.0 licence.
 Any further distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI.
-Published under licence by IOP Publishing Ltd 1

-The 8th International Conference on Theoretical and Applied Physics also being a by-product in the agricultural industry [8].
+Published under licence by IOP Publishing Ltd 1 also being a by-product in the agricultural industry [8].
 Some biomass materials as originating materials for the prepared of carbon fiber electrodes that have been reported, such as banana stems [9], coconut husk [7], oil palm empty fruit bunches [10], etc. Different biomass materials provide different sizes of fiber diameters.
 Pineapple crowns are one of the biomass that contains fiber.
-The fiber sizes vary in nanoto micro meters.
-Indonesia is one of the pineapple producing countries with production reaching 1.73 ton in the year 2015 [11].
+The fiber sizes vary in nanoto micro meters.Indonesia impe of the pineapple producing countries with production reaching 1.73 ton in the year 2015 [11].
 In this research, a simple method is used to produce carbon fiber electrodes from pineapple crown waste as supercapacitor electrodes.
-Carbon electrodes are provided without additional adhesives and are activated conventionally using KOH and CO_2 gas.
-The results showed that the carbon electrode from pineapple crown produced supercapacitor cells as high as 134 F g-1 and found to contain dominant carbon fiber with a diameter size an average of 90-164 nm.
+Carbon electrodes are provided without additional adhesives and are activated conventionally using KOH and CO2 gas.
+The results showed that the carbon electrode from pineapple crwon produced supercapacitor cells as high as 134 F g-1 and found to contain dominant carbon fiber with a diameter size an average of 90-164 nm.